-HDPE has a large strength to density ratio, making it a popular choice for bottle as this makes it generally quite rigid and very resistant to breakage.
+HDPE is a rigid plastic with a high strength to density ratio, making it resistant to breakage and a popular choice for bottles.
 The surface appearance of HDPE is a matte waxy look, and it is hard to semi flexible to the touch.
-Withstanding high temepratures of up to 75°C without softening and resisting temperatures as low as -75°C without becoming brittle.
+HDPE can withstand temperatures of up to 75oC without softening and -75oC without becoming brittle.

-HDPE is moistureproof, making it ideal for storing liquids, yet breathable to allow the flow of oxygen through the material.
-In addition, it is generally resistant to chemicals and unaffected by most food acids and hosehold solvents.
+HDPE is moisture proof, making it ideal for storing liquids.
+In addition, it is generally resistant to chemicals and unaffected by most food acids and household solvents.

 Low Density Polyethylene (LDPE)

 LDPE has many of the same general properties as HDPE, however due to its lower density is softer and more flexible, resulting in bottles being more squeezable, slightly more translucent, and easier to scratch.
 LDPE is moisture proof and able to resist most chemicals with good impact strength.

 LDPE can withstand low temperatures, maintaining its strength and flexibility at sub-zero temperatures, however it cannot endure high temperatures, and will start softening at 70oC.